Homemade chili seasoning is easy to make and tastes MUCH better than store bought. Make this recipe your new go-to for the best Mexican chilli powder!

 Add the Mexican oregano (regular oregano works fine too) and garlic and cumin powders.
 Pulse and that’s all there is to it.

-Homemade Chili Powder
+Homemade Chili Seasoning

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.